 Over to you…

-What is a creative endeavor you tried and enjoyed?
+What is a creative endeavour you tried and enjoyed?
 Are you continuing your creative practice?
 Why or why not?